 The Globe and Mail turned to Sophi.io, its suite of artificial intelligence solutions.
 It initially put in place a highly efficient, natural language processing-based content-propensity paywall, which weighed the ad revenue expected from an article against the subscription revenue expected from it.
 Sophi then paywalled the article in real-time accordingly, so that ad revenue was not unduly sacrificed and subscription revenue was maximised.
 This resulted in millions of dollars in incremental revenue for The Globe.

 Sophi’s team of innovative data scientists then developed a user-propensity paywall and layered that on top of the first paywall.
-This created a fully dynamic paywall that considers not only reader behavior but also the nature of the content when deciding whether to present a paywall or a registration wall.
+This was a fully dynamic paywall that considers not only reader behavior but also the nature of the content when deciding whether to present a paywall or a registration wall.
 This user+content propensity paywall dramatically boosted subscriptions.
 It paradoxically also increased user engagement and loyalty because it can tell when to let low-propensity readers see another article – thus giving visitors a better on-site experience.

 ‘’A solid foundation in subscriber revenue means that we can continue to pursue the kind of ambitious, nation-building journalism that the Globe and Mail is known for.
 Sophi for Paywalls has really helped us transform our business.
 Sophi’s AI-driven paywall actually generated 10x more subscription revenue than expected.‘’